-Although not a charge card, this credit card has a reasonable annual fee given the many benefits you get.
+Although not a charge card, this credit card has a reasonable annual fee given its benefits.
 I have received positive feedback from people newer to credit or who have less impressive credit histories (and who were approved).
 So it can be a good choice for your first American Express card.
 It probably only makes sense if you live in a market serviced by Delta Airlines, though.

 Are there any other charge cards available?

 Yes – and even though they aren't generally considered to be the top charge cards on the market, for some consumers they might be an appropriate choice:

-AmEx Green Card - While it's true this is a good starter card (and possibly a foot in the door with AmEx), the annual fee still $95.
+AmEx Green Card – While it's true this is a good starter card (and possibly a foot in the door with AmEx), the annual fee still $95.
 That makes it more than half the cost of the Premier Rewards Gold card, which has bonus categories that help you earn more rewards per dollar spent and comes with a bunch of other perks.
 So consider that before you go for the Green card.